Blood type: Blood transfusion

 Rare blood types can cause supply problems for blood banks and hospitals.
 For example, Duffy-negative blood occurs much more frequently in people of African origin, and the rarity of this blood type in the rest of the population can result in a shortage of Duffy-negative blood for these patients.
-Similarly, for RhD negative people there is a risk associated with travelling to parts of the world where supplies of RhD negative blood are rare, particularly East Asia, where blood services may endeavor to encourage Westerners to donate blood.
+Similarly, for RhD negative people there is a risk associated with travelling to parts of the world where supplies of RhD-negative blood are rare, particularly East Asia, where blood services may endeavour to encourage Westerners to donate blood.

 Hemolytic disease of the newborn (HDN)

-A pregnant woman may carry a fetus with a blood type which is different from her own.
-Typically, this is an issue if a Rh- mother has a child with a Rh+ father, and the fetus ends up being Rh+ like the father.
+A pregnant woman may carry a fetus with a blood type that is different from her own.
+Typically, this is an issue if a RhD negative mother has a child with a RhD positive father, and the fetus ends up being Rh positive.
 In those cases, the mother can make IgG blood group antibodies.
-This can happen if some of the fetus' blood cells pass into the mother's blood circulation (e.g. a small fetomaternal hemorrhage at the time of childbirth or obstetric intervention), or sometimes after a therapeutic blood transfusion.
-This can cause Rh disease or other forms of hemolytic disease of the newborn (HDN) in the current pregnancy and/or subsequent pregnancies.
+This can happen if some of the fetus' blood cells pass into the mother's blood circulation (e.g., a small fetomaternal hemorrhage at the time of childbirth or obstetric intervention), or sometimes after a therapeutic blood transfusion.
+This can cause hemolytic disease of the newborn (HDN) in the current pregnancy and/or subsequent pregnancies.
 Sometimes this is lethal for the fetus; in these cases it is called hydrops fetalis.
-If a pregnant woman is known to have anti-D antibodies, the Rh blood type of a fetus can be tested by analysis of fetal DNA in maternal plasma to assess the risk to the fetus of Rh disease.
-One of the major advances of twentieth century medicine was to prevent this disease by stopping the formation of Anti-D antibodies by D negative mothers with an injectable medication called Rho(D) immune globulin.
+If a pregnant woman is known to have anti-D antibodies, the RhD blood type of a fetus can be tested by analysis of fetal DNA in maternal plasma to assess the risk to the fetus of Rh disease.
+Cell-free DNA testing can determine the fetal RHD genotype in a sample of material plasma after 10 weeks of gestation.
+One of the major advances of twentieth-century medicine was to prevent this disease by stopping the formation of anti-D antibodies by D-negative mothers with an injectable medication called Rho(D) immune globulin.
 Antibodies associated with some blood groups can cause severe HDN, others can only cause mild HDN and others are not known to cause HDN.

 Blood products

 To provide maximum benefit from each blood donation and to extend shelf-life, blood banks fractionate some whole blood into several products.
-The most common of these products are packed RBCs, plasma, platelets, cryoprecipitate, and fresh frozen plasma (FFP).
+The most common of these products are RBCs, plasma, platelets, cryoprecipitate, and fresh frozen plasma (FFP).
 FFP is quick-frozen to retain the labile clotting factors V and VIII, which are usually administered to patients who have a potentially fatal clotting problem caused by a condition such as advanced liver disease, overdose of anticoagulant, or disseminated intravascular coagulation (DIC).

 Units of packed red cells are made by removing as much of the plasma as possible from whole blood units.

 Clotting factors synthesized by modern recombinant methods are now in routine clinical use for hemophilia, as the risks of infection transmission that occur with pooled blood products are avoided.